ahsan-chy/100-Days-of-DSA-Algorithm-Notes/Day 21/README.md

 };
 ```

-Create Pointer Object and Store Value in Node
+Create Nodes and Store Value in Node
 ```javascript
   // Create three nodes
     Node* head = new Node(5);